 This curried cauliflower rice kale soup is a crowd pleaser for everyone.
 It’s Paleo, and vegan, and dairy free, and gluten-free, and all those dietary labels.
 But in all honestly, when it comes down to it, this soup is just a healthy recipe packed with real food.
 Big bold and hearty flavors and yet still healthy.

 The ingredients list for this recipe is a little long, but don’t let that put you off.
 About half of the list is dry spices and olive oil.
-I had all those in my pantry and had to shop for the vegetables, broth (I used chicken) and almond milk.
+I had all those in my pantry and had to shop for the vegetables, broth (I used chicken), and almond milk.

 There are tons of regional variations on curry powder since it’s a blend of several spices.
-I had Badia Jamaican style curry powder on hand, so naturally, that’s what I used.
+I had Badia Jamaican-style curry powder on hand, so naturally, that’s what I used.
 The link goes to a very large container of curry powder, but it’s all I could find to show the brand I used.
 My local grocery store stocks much smaller containers in case you don’t frequently use curry powder.

 Lastly, this recipe calls for 2 cups of chopped carrots.
 I used 7 carrots for my soup, most of a bag of medium to large carrots.
 I have also used leftover baby carrots, but it takes a lot more chopping that way.

 I spent 1 hour 6 minutes on my curried cauliflower soup.
 A lot of what I consider prep work is done while the cauliflower is roasting in the oven and cooling, so I wasn’t really able to separate the times for prep and cooking.

-Another thing I noticed was the broth didn’t cover the chopped kale and carrots when I added them to the pot in step 9.
+Another thing I noticed was the broth didn’t cover the chopped kale and carrots when I added them to the pot in Step 9.
 The kale took up most of the room but wilted the longer it cooked.
 I made sure to stir several times during cooking to ensure everything cooked evenly.